Carol Edgarian: Literary work

-Edgarian's second novel, Three Stages of Amazement (2011) is both a love story and social chronicle of turbulent America set in San Francisco 2009 at the start of the financial crisis.
+Edgarian's second novel, Three Stages of Amazement (2011) is both a love story and social chronicle of turbulent America set in San Francisco in 2009 during the Great Recession.
 The novel reached The New York Times Best Seller List in its first week of publication, O Magazine chose it as a Top Pick, and IndieBound selected it as a Pick of the Month.
 Three Stages of Amazement was called “furiously compelling” by Janet Maslin at The New York Times, “superbly crafted, skillfully plotted” by The Washington Post, and “generous and graceful and true” by O Magazine.

-Set in San Francisco in 1906, Edgarian's third novel Vera tells the story of a fifteen-year-old girl, the daughter of the town’s leading madam, coming of age in the aftermath of the city’s devastating earthquake and fire.
+Set in San Francisco in 1906, Edgarian's third novel Vera tells the story of a fifteen-year-old girl, the daughter of the town's leading madam, coming of age in the aftermath of the city's devastating earthquake and fire.
 It centers on themes of displacement, societal upheaval, and reinvention with a cinematic cast of well known as well as fictional characters.
-Vera (2021) was an O Magazine Most Anticipated Read, an Indiebound Pick of the Month, and received Booklist Starred Review.
-In its review, Los Angeles Review of Books wrote about Vera: “If there’s a book that speaks urgently to a time of grief, resilience, wounding loneliness, and collective hope in one of the deadliest pandemics in history, it is Vera — a work to be cherished for what it uncovers in the pages and, possibly, the heart of the reader.”
+Vera (2021) was an O Magazine Most Anticipated Read, an Indiebound Pick of the Month, and received a Booklist Starred Review.
+In its review, the Los Angeles Review of Books wrote about Vera: “If there's a book that speaks urgently to a time of grief, resilience, wounding loneliness, and collective hope in one of the deadliest pandemics in history, it is Vera — a work to be cherished for what it uncovers in the pages and, possibly, the heart of the reader.”

-Among Edgarian's other works of fiction and non-fiction is The Writer’s Life: Intimate Thoughts on Work, Love, Inspiration, and Fame which she co-edited with Tom Jenks (Vintage).
+Among Edgarian's other works of fiction and non-fiction is The Writer's Life: Intimate Thoughts on Work, Love, Inspiration, and Fame which she co-edited with Tom Jenks (Vintage).

 Narrative Magazine and Narrative for Schools

-In 2003, following the publication of her first novel, Edgarian co-founded the digital publisher and literary education platform Narrative Magazine with former Esquire, Gentlemen’s Quarterly, and Scribner editor Tom Jenks.
+In 2003, following the publication of her first novel, Edgarian co-founded the digital publisher and literary education platform Narrative Magazine with former Esquire, Gentlemen's Quarterly, and Scribner editor Tom Jenks.
 Narrative is a 501(c)(3) nonprofit.

 Narrative publishes stories, poems, essays, interviews, and art weekly by both established and emerging writers.
-It offers seasonal contests and awards along with educational programming via Narrative for Schools.
+It offers seasonal contests, awards and educational programming via Narrative for Schools.
 Subscription to the platform is free and includes access to the entirety of Narrative’s library of fiction, poetry, non-fiction, and art and Narrative for the Schools programming.

-In 2014, Edgarian launched Narrative for Schools to support under-resourced teachers and students by providing educational tools like reading guides and video writing tutorials for use in hybrid classrooms along with Narratives library.
+In 2014, Edgarian launched Narrative for School to support under-resourced teachers and students by providing educational tools like reading guides and video writing tutorials for use in hybrid classrooms along with Narratives library.
 Narrative reports that Narrative for Schools is used in classrooms in 35 countries and throughout the United States.

-Personal Life
+Personal life

-Edgarian has three adult daughters and is married to Tom Jenks.
-She lives in Northern California.
+Edgarian lives in Northern California with her family.